-If your temporary fencing is going on a construction site, you will also need to consider sediment control cloth rolls which meet EPA standards.
-The cloth helps save top soil from water erosion and stops sediment and silt from washing into nearby waterways.
+If your temporary fencing is going on a construction site, you will also need to consider sediment control cloth rolls that meet EPA standards.
+The cloth helps save topsoil from water erosion and stops sediment and silt from washing into nearby waterways.

 What Should I Use If I’m Putting in A Pool?